YihengZhang-CV/LPS-Net/README.md

 ```

 ### Measure the Latency
-To measure the latency of LPS-Net-S with TensorRT in FP32 mode, run:
+To measure the latency of LPS-Net-S on your device with TensorRT in FP32 mode, run:
 ```commandline
 python latency.py
 ```